-Students currently in grade 12 (senior) who take courses through the Early Enrolment program pay \$100 per credit hour.
+Students currently in grade 12 (senior) who take courses through the Early Enrolment program either on campus or online pay \$100 per credit hour.

-Senior Citizen's Rate
+Senior Citizens' Rate

 Individuals 60 years of age or over are charged onehalf of the tuition or audit fee for the courses taken.